llm-workflow-engine/llm-workflow-engine/README.md

 You also may need to install Python, if so grab the latest stable package from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) -- make sure to select the install option to `Add Python to PATH`.

+For the `/editor` command to work, you'll need a command line editor installed and in your path.
+You can control which editor is used by setting the `EDITOR` environment variable to the name of the editor executable, e.g. `nano` or `vim`.

 ### Code

 #### From packages